Casti17/challenge-light-it/README.md

 -  This repository has both the frontend and backend, as the only way I could find to implement them both while using docker was having them both in the same directory.
 The links to the original repos are the following:
     - Backend: [https://github.com/Casti17/PatientRegistry-challenge](https://github.com/Casti17/PatientRegistry-challenge)
     - Frontend: [https://github.com/Casti17/challenge-lightit](https://github.com/Casti17/challenge-lightit)
+-  The sample files and the .env files must be created for the project to work.
+A Google Drive link with the corresponding files will be sent together with the email containing the challenge repo.

 -  The mail service was implemented using Mailtrap.
 ![image](https://github.com/user-attachments/assets/2d096cbd-4ff2-4cb5-a191-d6be6330211d)
 -  As requested, the SMS service was created but not implemented.